-So let’s talk about what you can do.
-Today, I’m going to chat about things like stockpiling contacts, we’re going to talk about getting things in writing, and we’re going to talk about sampling.
-All right, let’s dive into it.
-When it comes to finding the right manufacturers, you’re always going to want to stockpile who these contacts are.
-You’re going to want to continue to ask people who you meet, “Oh, where are you manufacturing?
-Do you like them?”
-Most brands are not going to be so forthright about who they’re giving up their information to unless it’s a friend in the industry or a friend of a friend, right?
-So you’re going to want to make sure that you are bridging and creating networks and relationships with other people who might be willing to share their contacts with you.
+When it comes to finding the right manufacturers, make it a habit of stockpiling contacts.
+Continue asking new contacts where they manufacture and if they’re happy with their contacts.
+Most brands are not going to be very forthright about who they’re giving up their information to unless it’s a friend in the industry or a friend of a friend.
+Make sure you’re bridging and creating networks and relationships with other people who might be willing to share their contacts with you.

-Now, the second thing that I think is really important, especially when you’re dealing with overseas stuff, is to make sure you get as much as you can in writing.
-It’s not necessarily because you’re going to be able to hold them to any kind of contract, but it’s really because when you have something in writing, it is a firm timeline.
-Now, as a small business, chances are your sales are going to take a little bit of a backseat action to whatever else they have going on, in terms of production, because they’re used to working with bigger accounts, right?
-They are putting all of their larger orders in first, and you’re going to be the person who is kind of waiting for your stuff to get pushed through.
+Get as much as you can into writing to create a firm timeline.
+As a small business, chances are your sales are going to take a little bit of a backseat action to whatever else they have going on in production because they’re used to working with bigger accounts.
+They’re putting all of their larger orders in first, and you’re going to be the person who is kind of waiting for your stuff to get pushed through.

-Now, one of my clients these days has been up till 2:00 in the morning having conversations with India, you know, and she seems to always be up really early, I think these days, maybe 4:00 a.m. or 5 a.m., having these conversations because she’s staying on top of her manufacturer.
-Now, in an ideal scenario, you might have a production agent or someone else is able to help you do that, right?
+Lately, one of our clients has been up until 2:00 a.m. having conversations with India, and she seems to always be up really early- maybe 4:00 a.m. or 5 a.m. to have conversations with her manufacturer.
+In an ideal scenario, you might have a production agent or someone else who is able to help you do that.
 You don’t have to be the person doing it.
-But if you are the person who is doing it, you’re going to want to have your timeline together, you’re going to want to know that production management is, in and of itself, going to be a huge task.
+However, if you’re the person doing it, have your timeline together.
+Production management is, in and of itself, a huge task.

-So falling short of taking a trip to wherever it is that you’re manufacturing and making sure that what they’re producing is on time, overseeing the process, get as much of it as you can in writing and have some kind of timeline that you’re all adhering to.
-Also, make sure, guys, that in that timeline and process, you’re taking into consideration quality control.
-Just because someone makes something doesn’t mean it’s any good, right?
-So find out if it’s going to be you that’s providing a quality control person on site or what kind of quality control they have.
+Falling short of taking a trip to your manufacturer every time to ensure production is on schedule, get as much of it as you can into writing and get some kind of timeline in place.
+Also consider quality control- just because someone makes something doesn’t mean it’s going to be good.
+Find out if you’ll be the quality control person on site or what kind of quality control offerings are on offer.

-Never forget references, right?
-References are also really important in determining if that right manufacturer is going to be a good fit for you.
+References are also really important in determining if a manufacturer is going to be a good fit for you.

-Now, lastly, and this I love, and most people don’t even think about this.
-Always be sampling, because once you do find a manufacturer that you like, you’re not just going to shift your entire production to working with them, no, you’re going to want to sample with them.
+Always be sampling because once you do find a manufacturer you like, you’re not going to just shift your entire production to them.
+You have to sample with them first.
 And as we all know, in this field of retail, you’re constantly in the process of producing one collection and sampling for another.
-So always have some manufacturers that you are in the process of sampling with.
-You never know when you’re going to get a better price, you never know when you’re going to get a better product, you never know when you’re going to get better managers or people who are actually able to help you get that product to customs and to the retailer on time, and all of those things are extremely valuable and important.
+You never know when you’re going to get a better price or better product.
+You never know when you’re going to get better managers who are able to help you get that product to customs and the retailer on time- and all of those considerations are extremely valuable and important.

-All right, guys.
-I hope this helps you in your process of dealing with overseas manufacturers.
-Obviously, communication is key, knowing if you have an agent on the ground who’s going to be there to oversee, do quality control, and then, of course, making sure, guys, that your lists of contacts and also your sampling and that whole process is happening as smoothly as possible.
-If you need help, ideas, ready to take your business to the next level, shoot us an email at email@example.com.
-Please feel free to leave a comment below.
-Do hit subscribe and head on over to Instagram.
-I am where you are.
-Have a great day.
-Bye.
+Hopefully this helps you in your process of dealing with overseas manufacturers.
+Communication is key, knowing if you have an agent on the ground there to oversee and do quality control, and then making sure your lists of contacts and sampling and the entire process is happening as smoothly as possible.
+If you need help or you’re ready to take your business to the next level, email us at firstname.lastname@example.org.